 Empowering the supreme law and foundations of law, the Constitution of India became effective on 26th January, 1950.
 Modified with time today, the Indian Judiciary System is comprised of statute law and common law.
-With the state of art authority, right, structures, procedures, duties and power of the Indian Constitution, the Indian Legal System forms a three tier legal system in India, namely, the Supreme Court of India: the apex one, the High Court: the state courts and lastly Subordinate Court: the district courts.
+With authorities, rights , structures, procedures, duties and power of the Indian Constitution, the Indian Legal System forms a three tier legal system in India, namely, the Supreme Court of India: the apex one, the High Court: the state courts and lastly Subordinate Court: the district courts.

-Being one of the largest and the oldest professions in the world, the Indian Legal Profession has been enrolled with more than 1.4 million advocates across the country.
+Being one of the largest and the oldest professions in the world, the Indian Legal Profession has been enrolled with more than 1.4 million advocates from across the country.
 In order to practice Law as an advocate or barrister or solicitor, the legal professional should be enrolled with the Bar Council of India.
-The legislation/ body governing Indian lawyers in IndiaThe Advocates Act, 1961

 Holding, an essential position in the Indian Judiciary System, the Bar Council of India is a legal body representing and regulating the Indian Bar.
 The Bar Council of India Act, 1926 unites different grades of legal practicing and enables different courts bars to function as a self- governing body or entity.
 The Bar Council of India is responsible for planning, prescribing and implementing issues with respect to legal education, professional conduct, and qualification measures for legal enrollment, legal ethics, professional control and disciplinary jurisdiction above the bar.
-The act majorly reserves the rights for enrollment of legal professionals for practicing law as Advocates in Indian Court.
-The Bar Council of India also keeps the stake in granting recognition to only those law universities whose students’ qualification will be accepted in the eyes of the Indian Judicial System.
-The requirements for registering as a lawyer under the Indian Bar.
+The act majorly reserves the rights for enrollment of legal professionals for practicing law as Advocates in Indian Courts.
+The Bar Council of India also keeps the stake in granting recognition to only those law universities whose student qualification will be accepted in the eyes of the Indian Judicial System.

 Lawyers in India have to abide by the following rules and regulations, stipulated under the Advocates act, 1961 and the Bar Council of India Rules.
 Some of these rules as mentioned herein below: